Higher Siegel--Weil formula for unitary groups: the non-singular terms: Introduction

 One should imagine that when $r=1$, $\Sht_{U(n)}^r \rightarrow X'$ is analogous to (the integral model of) a unitary Shimura variety.
 Now, under the technical assumptions of the present paper (namely the everywhere unramifiedness assumptions) this space is always empty, corresponding to the fact that the sign of the functional equation for the Siegel--Eisenstein series is $+1$ (so that all odd order derivatives vanish).
-However, the same methods may be used to prove generalizations of Theorem \ref{th:intro} that incorporate certain level structure, for which the $r=1$ case is interesting.
+However, with a mild modification of the setup, the same methods may be used to prove variants of Theorem \ref{th:intro} in which the sign of the functional equation is $-1$.
+More precisely, in this paper we consider rank $n$ vector bundles on $X'$ with a Hermitian pairing valued in the canonical bundle $\omega_{X'}\cong \nu^* \omega_X$; if we replace $\omega_{X} $ here by a line bundle on $X$ which is not a norm from $X'$, then the sign of the functional equation is $-1$ when $n$ is odd.
+The precise formulation is in \cite[\S9]{FYZ2}.
+We mention also the work \cite{Wei19} over function fields, which should be thought of as being similar to the special case of Theorem \ref{th:intro} for $r=1$ and $n=1$.

 When $r>1$, no analogue of the spaces $\Sht_{U(n)}^r$ is presently known in the number field setting.
 Consequently, we do not know how to formulate an analogue of the main result for number fields.

 \end{remark}